cccapaccioni/ModellingFootball/README.md

-# Football_KPI
+# ModellingFootball
-# Spatio-temporal analysis in football and team sports.
-Creating KPIs and new defensive metrics
+# Research plan on mathematical modelling and spatio-temporal analysis of football and team sports